Disease/Disorder

 History

-In cases of changes in neurologic function as the result of bone metastases, patients can experience symptoms such as bowel or bladder impairment, weakness, or sensory alterations.4 Metastases can also result in neurologic symptoms and signs such as cranial nerve palsies and headache if they occur at the base of the skull.4
+In cases of changes in neurologic function as a result of bone metastases, patients can experience symptoms such as bowel or bladder impairment, weakness, or sensory alterations.4 Metastases can also result in neurologic symptoms and signs such as cranial nerve palsies and headache if they occur at the base of the skull.4

 Physical examination

 Physical examination can demonstrate erythema, swelling, or localized tenderness in addition to reduced range of motion.
-Caution is advised when performing manual muscle testing in patients with known or suspected long bone metastases or pathologic fractures.15 Discomfort with axial loading suggests mechanical instability or fracture.4 An abnormal neurologic exam may suggest radiculopathy or myelopathy with changes such as weakness, altered pin prick or light touch sensation, reduced proprioception, hyper or hyporeflexia, clonus or a positive Babinski sign.4
+Caution is advised when performing manual muscle testing in patients with known or suspected long bone metastases or pathologic fractures.7 Discomfort with axial loading suggests mechanical instability or fracture.4 An abnormal neurologic exam may suggest radiculopathy or myelopathy with changes such as weakness, altered pin prick or light touch sensation, reduced proprioception, hyper or hyporeflexia, clonus, or a positive Babinski sign.4

 Functional assessment